 - Incorporate vertical articulation in the street wall and upper levels that reflects and aligns with the prevailing pattern of subdivision and buildings. - Be expressed 'in the round' and provide detail on all façades.

-Development should avoid blank walls visible permanently or temporarily from the public realm.
+Development should avoid blank walls visible permanently or temporarily-from the public realm.
+Where a solid external wall in unavoidable, walls should be detailed to provide an interesting appearance.